Superformula/cloud-backend-test/README.md

 The [Mapbox](https://www.mapbox.com/) API Key must be provided on '[infra/lambda.tf](./solution/infra/lambda.tf)' file, on AWS Lambda environment variables, to authenticate.

+### Insomnia testing setup

 The Lambda is connected to the REST API Gateway, to serve the GraphQL server the incoming requests.
-The [Insomnia](https://insomnia.rest/) was used for testing, the collection can be found [here](./assets/Insomnia_GraphQL_Fabio.json), import it to your Insomnia instance to simplify testing.
+[Insomnia](https://insomnia.rest/) was used for testing, the collection can be found [here](./assets/Insomnia_GraphQL_Fabio.json), import it to your Insomnia instance to simplify testing.

 ## Server